 - Ideal For Family

 This Rishikesh tourism guide unfurls every texture of the small town, which has secured itself within the Dehradun district of Uttarakhand.
 The city with religious helms is amongst the popular places for adventure seekers, and famous for the captivating snow-capped Shivalik Ranges and some of the most alluring tourist places in Rishikesh.
 The mesmerizing beauty of this place is further enhanced with an enchanting Rishikesh weather, picturesque surroundings, saintly waters of the Ganges which is also the major source of Haridwar tourism.
 The fiercely flowing water of the Ganges has given birth to the thrilling activities of camping and rafting in Rishikesh.
-Apart from Rishikesh rafting, the ‘Adventure capital of India’ is also famous for its year-round pleasant weather, and other Rishikesh adventure activities such as bungee jumping, waterfall trekking, rappelling, river crossing, and more.
+Apart from rafting in Rishikesh, the ‘adventure capital of India’ is also famous for its year-round pleasant weather, and other adventure activities in Rishikesh such as bungee jumping, waterfall trekking, rappelling, river crossing, and more.

-Rightly called as the ‘Abode of Gods’, Rishikesh is alive with teeming temples, which welcomes thousands to lakhs of tourists every year.
+Rightly called as the ‘Abode of Gods’, Rishikesh is alive with teeming temples welcoming thousands to lakhs of tourists every year.
 Worshippers from all castes and creed, lodge into the ashrams and join hands in the temples here, each hiding numerous mythical stories behind its establishment.
-And that’s why most of the Rishikesh travel guides advise the visitors to plan their stay accordingly, and also be able to visit the famous Nilkanth Mahadev Temple, Kunjapuri Temple, Parmarth Niketan Temple, Bharat Mandir, and many more.
+And that’s why most of the Rishikesh travel guides advise visitors to plan their stay accordingly, and also be able to visit some famous temples, including: Nilkanth Mahadev Temple, Parmarth Niketan Temple, Bharat Mandir, and many more.
 Besides the Rishi Kund and Raghunath Temple, and Triveni Ghat, the multi-story Tera Manzil Temple is also worth visiting, which is mostly sought after for the magnificent view of the sunset from there.